technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 08/Lab08.md

 13. Add a message node with the list of holidays.

+    Copy the below to a notepad and then paste it into the Message node from there.

     ```
     National holidays for 2025:
     -	New Year’s Day:	Jan 1